 In the 19th century, a young monsignor of Belgian origin, Francesco Saverio de Merode (1820-1874), purchased the area, installed sewers, and arranged the town plan of the alley.
 It converted into a real road, becoming the artists' privileged residence and the seat of their ateliers.
 Thanks to them, it has since been characterized by a lively and cosmopolitan atmosphere.

-The greatest protagonists of the 20th century passed from here or lived here.
+The greatest protagonists of art and culture passed from here or lived here.
 Among these, we can mention painters such as Picasso and Guttuso, Giorgio de Chirico and Novella Parigini, musicians like Wagner, Liszt, Puccini, and Mascagni, writers such as Emile Zola, Gabriele d'Annunzio, Jean Paul Sartre and Simone de Beauvoir, Elsa Morante, Moravia, and Sibilla Aleramo.

 Every year, since 1953, Via Margutta has hosted "100 Pittori", the event which for a few days transforms this street into an open-air art gallery.
 Artists from different countries of the world give life and color to this enchanted place suspended in time, celebrating its ancient vocation.